SRombauts/UEPlasticPlugin/README.md

 Launch you Unreal project, click on the Source Control icon "Connect to Source"
 ![Source Control Connect](Screenshots/UEPlasticPlugin-ConnectToSourceControl.png)

-Then select "Plastic SCM" plugin
+Then select "Plastic SCM" (or "UnityVersionControl") plugin
 ![Source Control Connect - Select Provider](Screenshots/UEPlasticPlugin-SelectProvider.png)

 #### Create a new workspace & repository directly from Unreal